SheathedBlade/The-World-of-Luciradis/content/Characters/Saria Pulse.md

 ### Physical Combat

 Saria uses a swordspear infused with her innate draconic energy.
-As part of her training as a Kingdom vanguard, Saria uses various lance techniques taught by the most veteran of soldiers, as well as incorporating a unique style taught by [[Arzen Lynos|Ren]] throughout their travels.
+As part of her training as a Kingdom vanguard, Saria uses various lance techniques taught by the most veteran of soldiers, as well as incorporating a unique style taught by [[Arzen Lynos|Arzen]] throughout their travels.
 The swordspear is a weapon granted to higher-ranking soldiers once they have bested their masters.
 Saria's swordspear was then modified to house a portion of her draconic magicks, covering the blade in a violet flame hot enough to sear meat in only a few seconds.

-Saria also wields the primal instinct of [[Protean Concepts#The Shimmering Wings|the Shimmering Wings]].
+Saria also wields the primal instinct of [[Empyrean Concepts#The Shimmering Wings|the Shimmering Wings]].
 By tapping into that power, she gains immense agility and strength.
 While half-breeds tend to struggle to transform into their more pure-primal counterparts, Saria uses the Concept's power to not only easily grant her human form flight via ethereal wings, but also allow her to transform into her fully-fledged draconic form for an extended period of time.

 As a vanguard, Saria opted for speed and maneuverability, and thus have taken off the metallic pieces of her outfit and fought with the cloth uniform underneath.
 This works to her advantage, however, as the rallying power of the Shimmering Wings relies on the user standing out from a crowd.
 Her bright white uniform is a stark contrast to the gray metal plates of standard-issue armor, allowing more attention onto her.